Controlling quantum chaos: time-dependent kicked rotor: Background

 To chose a concrete illustration for this paper, the initial and target states pictured in Fig.~\ref{fig2} provide an excellent starting point and are identical to that of Ref.~\cite{Tomsovic23} (except for the change in the quantized torus).
 Note that although these states happen to be centered on unstable fixed points of the mapping equations, this is only done for convenience and any two centroids could have been considered.

-A new, longer optimal heteroclinic trajectory is chosen here whose coordinates are given in Table~\ref{orbit}.
+A new, longer optimal heteroclinic trajectory is chosen here for illustration whose coordinates are given in Table~\ref{orbit}.
+This particular trajectory of all the six iteration heteroclinic ones has its initial condition and final endpoint closest to the centroids of the initial and final states, respectively.
+The trajectory begins extremely close to the initial state position and momentum centroids, and ends similarly close to the target state by a time, $\tau=6$, in units of the kicking period.
+Hence, it is {\it the trajectory} of all possible trajectories whose shift operators, $\widehat U_s(\alpha),\ \widehat U_s(\beta)$, are closest to unit matrices.
+In fact, the value of $\hbar$ would have to be very small for them to play an important role.
+They are, nevertheless, fully accounted for ahead.

 The value of $K=8.00$ is selected for the rather strongly chaotic dynamics it generates with Lyapunov exponent $\mu=\ln 4$.
-The trajectory begins extremely close to the initial state position and momentum centroids, and ends similarly close to the target state by a time, $\tau=6$ in units of the kicking period.
 Finally, a value of $\hbar=1/200\pi$ is used ahead because it is conveniently small enough to work well, but large enough for the example to exhibit some of the ways in which imperfections in the control Hamiltonian appear in the propagating state.